Oslo Travel Guide

 Outside the city the Bygdoy peninsula features an impressive open-air folk museum, offering insight into Norwegian traditions of the past.
 The Maritime Museum is an educational experience with displays featuring excavated Viking ships and Kon-tiki, a raft used by the legendry Thor Heyerdahl.
 There are also some picturesque beaches here, while Nordmarka to the north of Oslo is filled with fascinating wilderness and a beautiful landscape.

-Oslo's nightlife is a lively affair.
-With café, restaurants and bars open from the early evening and often throughout the night there are plenty of opportunities for socializing.
+Oslo has a lively nightlife.
+With café, restaurants and bars open from the early evening and often throughout the night there are plenty of opportunities for socialising.
 Many nightclubs host DJs from across the country and around the world, while bars and entertainment venues feature live music in a wide range of styles.
-Eating is a great pleasure anywhere in the city, with local delicacies sure to make your mouth water.
+Eating is a great pleasure anywhere in the city, with local restaurants providing top quality cuisine.

 Oslo international airport, Oslo Lufthavn Gardemoen, is a busy hub for air traffic coming from around Europe.
 Bicycling around town is one of the best ways to get out and see the sights while also enjoying some exercise in the generally clean air.
 Taxis and buses can be found across the city, with many bus routes extending to some interesting suburbs.